Alfred Ngaro: Member of Parliament

-On 20 December 2016, he was sworn in as a Minister in the Fifth National Government of New Zealand, after being promoted to Cabinet by Prime Minister Bill English.
-He served as the Minister for Pacific Peoples, Minister for the Community and Voluntary Sector, Associate Minister for Children, and Associate Minister for Social Housing.
+Minister in the Fifth National Government

+Ngaro was sworn in as Minister for Pacific Peoples, Minister for the Community and Voluntary Sector, Associate Minister for Children and Associate Minister for Social Housing on 20 December 2016.

+As minister, Ngaro increased the funding of Polyfest, the world's largest pacific festival.
+He launched a policy analysis framework for promoting Pacific perspectives in government decision-making.
+He also led the purchase by the government of motels in Gisborne and Hawke's Bay in an attempt to address social housing shortfalls in those regions.

 In May 2017, he told a National Party conference that he could cut government funding to organisations associated with Labour candidate Willie Jackson if Jackson spoke out against the government during the election campaign.
 He apologised after his words were criticised by both Labour leader Andrew Little and Minister of Finance Steven Joyce.
 Prime Minister Bill English subsequently offered reassurances to community agencies that they would always be free to express views on government policy, and announced that he had asked officials to review the decisions Ngaro had made as a minister.
 Ngaro did not offer his resignation.